Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX Titan X should be 5% faster than the Radeon R9 290 in general, because of its higher data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX Titan X should be 5% quicker than the Radeon R9 290 overall, because of its higher data rate. (explain)

-Texel RateThe GeForce GTX Titan X will be a lot (approximately 50%) better at anisotropic filtering than the Radeon R9 290. (explain)
+Texel RateThe GeForce GTX Titan X should be much (about 50%) better at anisotropic filtering than the Radeon R9 290. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX Titan X is superior to the Radeon R9 290, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTX Titan X is the winner, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison